AdvanceHE - membership benefits for UoE staff

-The new Advance HE online platform is called Advance HE Connect.
+The Advance HE online platform is called Advance HE Connect.
 It provides a networking tool for colleagues to Connect, Share and Collaborate with colleagues both nationally and internationally.

 It already has more than 14,000 activated users, plus various open and closed networks linked to Learning and Teaching, including Global Associate Fellows/Fellows/Senior/Principal Fellows (open), Learning and Teaching Network (open), Scottish Principal Fellows (closed), Accredited Programme Leaders (closed).
 Members are also very welcome to establish their own networks (which can be either closed or open groups)

 Connect Benefit Series - resources, publications and events